Gazz6767/SQLite-Header-Analyser/README.md

 * **Freelist Enlistment:** If the move leaves Page $A$ with zero records, the Pager marks Page $A$ as free and adds it to the freelist.

 **The Result:** The bits representing record $R$ still reside in the physical storage of the page that was just moved to the freelist.
 Simultaneously, the identical record $R$ is now "live" on the new page.

+This essentially means that even if **AUTO_VACUUM** has been used, there is still an opportunity to recover deleted records, if it has not been moved to the Freelist and truncated.
+If a user deleted a full set of WhatsApp messages (i.e., a thread), you may find that the VDBE has rebalanced the database which would result in the deletions to be truncated.
+This points out the value of turning off a device as soon as possible to retain that data (as it typically will happen during standby events where the device / app is not in use).